Lunch Sessions

 Early Careers Networking Lunch

-Megan Maunder, Áine O'Brien, Dominic Bowman, Fred Richards, Steven Gough-Kelly, Jack Reid, Valeriya Korol, Jakob van den Eijnden, Nathan Steinle, Chiara Spiniello, Soheb Mandhai, Laura Nuttall, Matt Nicholl, Jayne Birkby,
+Megan Maunder, Áine O'Brien, Dominic Bowman, Fred Richards, Steven Gough-Kelly, Jack Reid, Valeriya Korol, Jakob van den Eijnden, Nathan Steinle, Chiara Spiniello, Soheb Mandhai, Laura Nuttall, Matt Nicholl, Jayne Birkby

 Given the lack of in-person events over the past two years, this collaborative lunch with the RAS Early Careers Network will provide a much-needed space for Early Career Researchers to network and share and discuss their own experiences.